Installation#

 From the Plugins menu, select VASCilia UI.
 Do not start any processing yet.

-On first launch, the plugin creates a configuration file named config.json in your user config directory
+On first launch, the plugin automatically creates a configuration file named config.json in your user configuration directory.

 Edit config.json to update the paths as needed.
 The folder structure will look like this: